GeodetischeInfrastructuur/crs-transformation-examples/README.md

 ## API Conformance

-The Coordinate Transformation API conforms to the following specification:
+The Coordinate Transformation API conforms to certain degree to the following specification:

 | spec | compliance |
 | --- | --- |